-Outgoing Interior Secretary Gale Norton signed a memorandum last Wednesday that some believe could open the door for states and local governments to assert rights-of-way (ROW) claims to thousands of miles of roads on public lands in the West, a move that environmentalists contend could lead to development of wildlife refuges, public parks and federal lands.
+Outgoing Interior Secretary Gale Norton was expected to sign a memorandum Wednesday that could open the door for states and local governments to assert rights-of-way (ROW) claims to thousands of miles of roads on public lands in the West, a move that environmentalists claim could lead to development of wildlife refuges, public parks and federal lands.

-Interior Department officials said that Norton, who will step down this week, was simply responding to a decision addressing the agency's role in resolving disputes over ROW road claims that was handed down by the Tenth Circuit Court of Appeals last year, but environmental critics saw the secretary's action as far more reaching.
+Interior Department officials contend that Norton, who will step down next week, was simply responding to a decision addressing the agency’s handling of ROW road claims that was handed down by the Tenth Circuit Court of Appeals last year, but environmental critics see the secretary’s action as far more reaching.

 “She has swung the door open” for states and counties to assert road claims through public parks and other public lands, said Kirsten Brengel of the Wilderness Society in Washington, DC.
 This is a “pretty sweeping policy” on Norton’s part.